rhinolabs/ui-toolkit/README.md

 #### UI Components

-The UI package `@rhinolabs/ui` is a React component library built on top of [shadcn/ui](https://ui.shadcn.com/).
-It offers a wide range of reusable UI components that eliminate the need for repetitive boilerplate code, accelerating frontend development while maintaining consistency and quality across applications.
+The UI package `@rhinolabs/ui` is a modern React component library that offers a wide range of reusable UI components.
+These components eliminate the need for repetitive boilerplate code, accelerating frontend development while maintaining consistency and quality across applications.

 #### React Hooks